helix-editor/helix/book/src/install.md

 If Helix is not available through your distribution's official repository, use a third-party repository.

-- Ubuntu
+### Ubuntu

-Helix is available for 20.04 LTS (Focal Fossa) and 22.04 Ubuntu 22.04 LTS (Jammy Jellyfish) via
+Helix is available for the following versions of Ubuntu:

+- 20.04 LTS (Focal Fossa)
+- 22.04 LTS (Jammy Jellyfish)
+- 22.10 (Kinetic Kudu)

+Via
 [Maveonair's PPA](https://launchpad.net/~maveonair/+archive/ubuntu/helix-editor):

 ```sh